EchoEA: Echo Information between Entities and Relations for Entity Alignment: Abstract

 \section{Abstract}

-Entity alignment (EA) is to discover entities referring to the same object in the real world from different knowledge graphs (KGs).
-It plays an important role in automatically integrating KGs from multiple sources.
-Existing knowledge graph embedding (KGE) methods based on Graph Neural Networks (GNNs) have achieved promising results, which enhance entity representation with relation information unidirectionally.
+Entity alignment (EA) plays an important role in automatically integrating knowledge graphs (KGs) from multiple sources.
+Recent approaches based on Graph Neural Network (GNN) obtain entity representation from relation information and have achieved promising results.
 Besides, more and more methods introduce semi-supervision to ask for more labeled training data.
-However, two challenges still exist in these methods: (1) Insufficient interaction: The interaction between entities and relations is insufficiently utilized.
-(2) Low-quality bootstrapping: The generated semi-supervised data is of low quality.
-In this paper, we propose a novel framework, Echo Entity Alignment (EchoEA), which leverages self-attention mechanism to spread entity information to relations and echo back to entities.
-The relation representation is dynamically computed from entity representation.
-Symmetrically, the next entity representation is dynamically calculated from relation representation, which shows sufficient interaction.
+However, two challenges still exist in GNN-based EA methods: (1) Deeper GNN Encoder: The GNN encoder of current methods has limited depth (usually 2-layers).
+(2) Low-quality Bootstrapping: The generated semi-supervised data is of low quality.
+In this paper, we propose a novel framework, Echo Entity Alignment (EchoEA), which leverages 4-levels self-attention mechanism to spread entity information to relations and echo back to entities.
 Furthermore, we propose attribute-combined bi-directional global-filtered strategy (ABGS) to improve bootstrapping, reduce false samples and generate high-quality training data.
-The experimental results on three real-world cross-lingual datasets are stable at around 96\% at hits@1 on average, showing that our approach not only significantly outperforms the state-of-the-art methods, but also is universal and transferable for existing KGE methods.
+The experimental results on three real-world cross-lingual datasets are stable at around 96\% at hits@1 on average, showing that our approach not only significantly outperforms the state-of-the-art GNN-based methods, but also is universal and transferable for existing EA methods.